MartonDev/Reddit-to-Instagram/README.md

 You should credit:
 -To the users who have made the original posts

-#### Please contact me if you are a copyright owner of any content used in this project want this repository to be removed
+#### Please contact me if you are a copyright owner of any content used in this project and want this repository to be removed